 3. Full-Time, Experienced Medical Providers

 HPU has provided services for thousands of students at the campus health center.
 The on-site, fully-staff student health center operates like a full-fledged primary care office, where, a team of nurse practitioners, physician assistants, nurses and other medical professionals led by a medical doctor offer medical examinations, treatment of illnesses and injuries,24/7 virtual appointment access, annual health screenings, medical supplies, laboratory testing, medical examination and treatment of acute illnesses and injuries and more!

 During the Covid-19 global pandemic, HPU’s student health staff took extra care to provide students and families with helpful, virtual resources to keep members of the HPU family informed and healthy.
 Check them out here!

 4. Campus Concierge

 The goal of HPU’s Campus Concierge team is to improve the daily lives of students by providing a single source of knowledge for all campus and community information.
-Concierge keeps campus connected and informed through: scheduling for academic tutoring; making research appointments for the library; providing complimentary GPS units, Kindles, iPads and TI-89 calculators; serving as a library book drop-off location; offering restaurant recommendations and reservations; distributing tickets for community enrichment events; and more.
+Concierge keeps campus connected and informed through: scheduling for academic tutoring; making research appointments for the library; providing complimentary, Kindles, iPads and TI-89 calculators; serving as a library book drop-off location; offering restaurant recommendations and reservations; distributing tickets for community enrichment events; and more.
 Additionally, all students receive a daily e-mail from Concierge, which includes information about upcoming events and initiatives on campus.